-Although not a major contributor to artists’ livelihoods, grants and awards to artists are a vital contributor to sustaining art practices over a life-cycle.
-This paper starts by outlining the benefits of direct funding to individual artists, describes differing arts policy perspectives on this in England over the last thirty years and provides a case study of Arts Council England's Grants for the Arts Scheme 2003-14 before making an argument for new, nuanced, localised approaches to nurturing and supporting the wider constituency of visual artists and diversity of art practices in future.
+Although not a major aspect of artists’ livelihoods, grants and awards to artists are a vital contributor to sustaining art practices over a life-cycle.
+This paper starts by outlining the benefits of direct funding to individual artists, describes differing arts policy perspectives on this in England over the last thirty years and provides a case study of Arts Council England’s Grants for the Arts Scheme 2003 – 14 before making an argument for new, nuanced, localised approaches to nurturing and supporting the wider constituency of visual artists and diversity of art practices in future.

 Benefits of direct funding to artists

 By supporting artistic experiment and risk, direct funding which has the effect of empowering artists generates equitable relationships with others.
 Glinkowski’s analysis of awards made direct to artists by a charitable trust concluded that value was created in two interrelated ways.
 Firstly, an artist’s “sense of self” is strengthened by ‘no strings’ funding because the freedom to concentrate on and reflect on art practices heightens their esteem and extends personal and professional relationships.
 Direct grants are potentially transformative for artists by precipitating a “turning point in their career…. a moment of creative or professional breakthrough or change [with] significant and lasting consequences”.
 Secondly although they may not improve economic position in the longer term, awards which enable artists to pursue and hone a particular way of working provide a bridge to high-quality opportunities which build professional status and make artists’ practices more sustainable over a life-cycle.